markgyoni/geopol/docs/Getting_Started/Map.md

 ### World Border

 The world border is currently set to **3000 blocks** from the spawn.
 This is to stop players from exploring too far away from the spawn, and to prevent lag.
-The world border will be expanded in the future, but not too much, as we want to keep the map small and compact to have centralized battles and factions.
+The world border will be expanded in the future, but not too much, as we want to keep the map compact to have more centralized battles and factions.
 ### Dimensions

 ***The Nether is disabled*** You can find all of the materials in the shop.